+Market activity Is carried out by units with the objective of producing goods and services to be sold in the market or for own use or consumption, usually with a view to achieving profits.
 Market prices Correspond to buyers' prices.
 In the Danish National Accounts, this concept is only used for total figures (e.g. the gross domestic product at market prices).
 Market value For the net addition of listed bonds, market value is calculated as the gross addition at market price less drawings at par (nominal value) and other disposals at market prices.

-Marriage quotient Number of marriages per 1,000 residents. percentage Maximum equalisation Denotes the percentage of total incomes which must be transferred from income recipients with incomes greater than average to income recipients with incomes lower than average in order to achieve completely even distribution.

-The average number of persons within a specific group (e.g. married women Mean population aged 20-24 years) present within the Danish population during a specific period.
+Marriage quotient Number of marriages per 1,000 residents.

+Maximum equalisation percentage Denotes the percentage of total incomes which must be transferred from income recipients with incomes greater than average to income recipients with incomes lower than average in order to achieve completely even distribution.
+Mean population The average number of persons within a specific group (e.g. married women aged 20- 24 years) present within the Danish population during a specific period.
 As of 1989, this equals the population on 1 July (for Denmark and Greenland).
 For the Faeroe Islands, the previous calculation method is used, i.e. the average of the population numbers at the beginning and end of the year.